resotto/python3-docker-devenv/README.md

 You can resume the stopped container.
 [`docker start`](https://docs.docker.com/engine/reference/commandline/start/) starts the container and [`docker exec`](https://docs.docker.com/engine/reference/commandline/exec/) runs commands in the container.
-Each commands require one argument, container name.
+Each command requires one argument, ${CONTAINER_NAME}.
 ```
 $ docker start ubuntu-python3
 $ docker exec -it ubuntu-python3 /bin/bash
 ```

-If you want only to create a container without starting it, you can use [`docker create`](https://docs.docker.com/engine/reference/commandline/create/).
-You can use similar options with [`docker run`](https://docs.docker.com/engine/reference/commandline/run/).
+If you want only to create a container without starting it, you can run [`docker create`](https://docs.docker.com/engine/reference/commandline/create/).
+You can run similar options with [`docker run`](https://docs.docker.com/engine/reference/commandline/run/).
 ```
 $ docker create --name ${CONTAINER_NAME}
 ```

 You can escape from the container with typing `exit` or `ctrl + d`.
-When you escape from the container, it also exits in case you ran it with [`docker run`](https://docs.docker.com/engine/reference/commandline/run/), while it remains up in case you ran it with [`docker exec`](https://docs.docker.com/engine/reference/commandline/exec/).
+When you escape from a container, it also exits in case you ran it with [`docker run`](https://docs.docker.com/engine/reference/commandline/run/), while it remains up in case you ran it with [`docker exec`](https://docs.docker.com/engine/reference/commandline/exec/).

 Actually, [`docker run`](https://docs.docker.com/engine/reference/commandline/run/) is equivalent to [`docker create`](https://docs.docker.com/engine/reference/commandline/create/) + [`docker start`](https://docs.docker.com/engine/reference/commandline/start/) + [`docker exec`](https://docs.docker.com/engine/reference/commandline/exec/), but not equal to as the difference between [`docker run`](https://docs.docker.com/engine/reference/commandline/run/) and [`docker exec`](https://docs.docker.com/engine/reference/commandline/exec/).

-You also can run [`docker stop`](https://docs.docker.com/engine/reference/commandline/stop/) in order to stop container, which requires container name.
+You also can run [`docker stop`](https://docs.docker.com/engine/reference/commandline/stop/) in order to stop container, which requires ${CONTAINER_NAME}.
-Additionally, you can release the port you allocated to the container with [`docker stop`](https://docs.docker.com/engine/reference/commandline/stop/).
+Additionally, you can release host machine's port allocated to the container with [`docker stop`](https://docs.docker.com/engine/reference/commandline/stop/).
 ```
 $ docker stop ubuntu-python3
 ```

-You can remove container with [`docker rm`](https://docs.docker.com/engine/reference/commandline/rm/) which is required container name.
+You can remove container with [`docker rm`](https://docs.docker.com/engine/reference/commandline/rm/) which requires ${CONTAINER_NAME}.
 ```
 $ docker rm ubuntu-python3
 ```

-**Even after removing the container, docker volume remains**.
+**Even after removing container, docker volume still remains**.
 So you can confirm volume status with [`docker volume ls`](https://docs.docker.com/engine/reference/commandline/volume_ls/) and remove it with [`docker volume rm`](https://docs.docker.com/engine/reference/commandline/volume_rm/).
 ```
 $ docker volume ls
 $ docker volume rm ${VOLUME_NAME}
 ```

-After running container, you may want to share files between host and the container.
+After running a container, you may want to share files between host and the container.
-Then, you can use [`docker cp`](https://docs.docker.com/engine/reference/commandline/cp/).
+Then, you can run [`docker cp`](https://docs.docker.com/engine/reference/commandline/cp/).
 This command enables us to share files from host to container, and also from container to host.
 ```
 $ docker cp ${SRC_DIR} ${CONTAINER_NAME}:${DEST_DIR}